ocapn/ocapn/draft-specifications/Netlayers.md

 Upon creation of a hidden service tor provides the "Service-ID", this must be supplied as the "designator" in the OCapN Node Locator.

+# TCP Testing Netlayer

+This is a testing-only, simplistic netlayer, providing no security or anonymity whatsovever, and only intended to run tests without huge overhead of setting up Tor nodes.

+## Implementation

+When creating and decoding the OCapN locator, the following information is used:

+- **designator**: IPv4 address of a machine.
+Usually 127.0.0.1 for testing.
+- **transport**: The symbol `tcp`
+- **hints**: Hints are not used, so this may be set to false/omitted.

+Only send pure Syrup-encoded messages over the wire.

 # Funding

 This document has been written with funding through the [NGI Assure Fund](https://nlnet.nl/assure), a fund established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program.
 Learn more on the [NLnet project page]( https://nlnet.nl/project/SpritelyOCCapN#ack).